Frequently Asked Questions

 Can I defer my acceptance into the Program for a future class?

 Offers of acceptance are valid for one entering class only.
-Deferrals are only considered for military service, death in the family, sickness, or pregnancy.
 Each request will be considered on a case-by-case basis.
 Deferrals can only be applied to the next term of admission for the program.
 Please contact the Graduate Admissions Office for details via e-mail at firstname.lastname@example.org or call (800) 837-1290.
 For more information about the graduate deferral policy, view the School of Health Sciences Graduate Admissions Policies in the Course Catalog.

 + Clinical Rotation FAQs